tcampos123/LoRa-Gateway-with-ESP32/README.md

 Configuratios (Arduino IDE)
 =====================================================

-In the file ESP-sc-gway.h:
+In the file: ESP-sc-gway.h

-Line 90-->
+Line 90--> #define _PIN_OUT 3 , 3 is the configurations for the esp32 pins